fergusq/tampio/README.md

 A class declaration consists of the name of the class in the adessive case and the `on` keyword.

+    [name/adessive] on [field list/nominative].

+For example:

     Vektorilla on komponentit.

 This very simple class, `vektori`, has one field: `komponentit`.
-As the name of the field is plural, it is a list.
+As the name of the field is plural, it is an array.

 We can now define a function using that class: